Best Ca Common Core Site for Math Review

 Seeing repeated patterns gives students the tools to reason through new, more challenging problems.

-" I would define fluency as being able to recognize patterns, so people can practice math quickly -- which is not to say memorization is bad.
+Sean Nank, recipient of the Presidential Awards for Excellence in Mathematics and Scientific discipline Teaching, defines the understanding of patterns and structure equally existence key for math fluency: " I would define fluency as being able to recognize patterns, so people can practice math quickly -- which is not to say memorization is bad.
 It's nonetheless something that is needed.
 But, you can but memorize and so many math facts.
 If y'all know the patterns backside them, you can suspension them downwards really fast ."Structure allows students to understand that complicated equations are not whole entities, simply rather composed of several smaller, more accessible objects.
 This understanding gives them the confidence to attempt more hard equations.

 Example: